BlackPearlCyber/react-master/README.md

-# java-master
+# react-master
-A collection of quizzes to help you prepare for interviews and strengthen your skills in Java Developer Role and development.
+A collection of quizzes to help you prepare for interviews and strengthen your skills in React Developer Role and development.

 ### Create NextJS Boiler Plate App